ssardina-agts/agtcity-sarl-mw/README.md

 ## RUN DEMO

-The MW comes with two simple agent controllers that can be used for testing.
+The MW comes with two simple SARL agent controllers that can be used for testing:

+* `SingleRandomAgent`: a set of four connected entities/agents go to shops randomly and buy items.
+* `SingleGiveAgent`: two agents are connected, they go to shop1, one buys items and gives to the other.

 1. **Start RMIT 2018+ Game Server**.
 From `server/` folder: